rowinsbie/universal-color-translator/README.md

 3. The corresponding hexadecimal value will be displayed below the input field.

 ### Security
+Universal Color Translator is a standalone application, so the only available attack surface is the input field, and no sensitive data or configuration that can be found or access using content discovery tools.

 #### 1st layer
  - DOM Purify is implemented to prevent XSS
 #### 2nd layer